magicmq/pyspigot-documentation/configuration.md

 On line 1, we import PySpigot as `ps` to utilize the config manager (`config`).

 On line 3, we load the config using the config manager.
-Fortunately, the config manager is loaded into the local namespace at runtime as a variable called `config`, so you do not need to access it manually.
+Fortunately, the config manager is easily accessible from the `pyspigot` helper module under the variable name `config`, for easy access.
 The `loadConfig` function takes a string representing the name of the config file to load.
 If the file does not exist, it will create it automatically.

 On lines 5 and 6, we read a number and a string from the config, respectively, by using `getInt` and `getString`.